cristobalcl/datacker/README.md

 ## Roadmap

 * Store results in the cloud (S3, Azure,...).
+* Option to send the result of the execution to stdout as markdown.
-* Examples of deploying in Kubernetes.
+* Deploying to Kubernetes.
 * Documentation.